'Star Trek: Discovery' producers defend darker tone

 But Berg told the audience, "You will see more of this woman on the show."

-And while the Comic Con audience also cheered the fact that "Discovery's" lead character was a black woman, others haven't been so kind.
-The show got a lot of early backlash for the decision cast Martin-Green in the lead role, a reaction she said was hurtful.
+And while the Comic Con audience also cheered the fact that the lead character of "Discovery" is a black woman, others haven't been so kind.
+The show got a lot of early backlash for the decisionto cast Martin-Green in the lead role, a reaction she said was hurtful.
 She's hopeful "Discovery" will be a force for change in society.

 Fans who are upset by the diversity of the cast "can go fuck themselves," Isaacs said in the press conference, before settling into a more nuanced follow-up.